exyte/fan-menu/README.md

 # CirculoMenu
-Simple menu with a circular layout.
+Simple menu with a circular layout based on lovely [Macaw](https://github.com/exyte/macaw).

 # Usage
 1. Create `UIView` in your storyboard or programatically.